-All ground transportation, including shuttling between designated airports and hotels, once in New York City is included.
+All ground transportation, including shuttling between the designated airport and hotels, once in New York City is included (for registered participants of the program only).
 Transportation to and from New York City is the responsibility of each participant.
 Because this is a selective program, we encourage you to not book airline tickets until you have received both your acceptance and the specified arrival/departure times and locations.

 You are given a window of time at a specific New York airport during which included transportation to and from the hotel will be provided.
 Participants should book their flight arrival and departure times to coincide with these periods in order to meet up with program representatives at the airport and take advantage of this included service.
 Participants arriving or departing outside of these windows will be responsible for arranging their own transportation to or from the assigned hotel.

-Participants arriving into a different airport than the one assigned, by train, or by car should proceed directly to the hotel for program check-in.
+Participants arriving into a different airport than the one assigned, by train, or by car should proceed directly to the official program hotel for registration.

 The American High School Honors Performance Series is dedicated to bringing together talented student performers across North America.
 Need-based partial scholarships are available to ensure that performers from all economic backgrounds are able to experience this unique performance honor at Carnegie Hall.
 Please call 1-800-503-0807 for more information.

 18. Where will participants stay?